Rutvikp501/Node-Boilerplate/README.md

 # 🧱 Node Boilerplate Project

-A production-ready **Node.js + Express boilerplate** with MongoDB, PostgreSQL, JWT authentication, Cloudinary integration, AWS support, PDF generation, and more.
+A production-ready **Node.js + Express boilerplate** with MongoDB, PostgreSQL, Google OAuth 2.0 , JWT authentication, Cloudinary integration, AWS support, PDF generation, and more.

 Easily kickstart your next backend project with **just one command** 👇